Bully and Wimp Pairing

 - In a more serious example, Neon Genesis Evangelion gives us the second and third Eva pilots Shinji Ikari and Asuka Langley Soryu, who are often forced to work together and live in close quarters; Asuka being the bully and Shinji being the wimp.
 Of course, to their misfortune, this becomes a quite literal pairing.

 - 7 Seeds has Natsu, a shy girl who stopped going to school because she was constantly bullied, and Semimaru, a guy who used to be bullied himself and decided to fight back and who repeatedly teases Natsu.
 It grows to Loving Bully territory, where he mostly teases her cause he's embarrassed or because he tries to toughen her up.

-- Punisher MAX Presents Barracuda.
-The story had Barracuda paired up with a young man with haemophilia (Which resulted in the nickname Hemo).
+- The Punisher Presents Barracuda.
+The story had Barracuda paired up with a young man with haemophilia (which resulted in the nickname Hemo).